-2016 was another stellar year here at The $tingy Sailor!
+2017 was another year of exciting growth here at The $tingy Sailor!

-The number of you who subscribed to receive the Stingy Sailor Spotlight newsletter nearly quadrupled!
-I sent out 14 editions of the newsletter that let you be the first to know about major events all year round.
+The number of you who subscribed to receive the Stingy Sailor Spotlight newsletter grew over 50%.
+I sent out 8 editions of the newsletter with bonus content and let you be the first to know about upcoming events.

-My $tingy Sailor Facebook page is doing very well.
-If you have a Facebook page, please give it a Like so it will be included in your feed.
+My Facebook page is doing very well too.
+If you have a Facebook page too, please give mine a Like so it will be included in your feed.
 Besides a preview of every new blog post, I sometimes send updates there that you won’t find here or in the newsletter.

 The free Downloads page for subscribers has been a huge hit.
-The page lists bonus files that supplement some of the project articles.
-There are now 10 downloadable files with more on the way.
+It lists printable drawings and bonus files that supplement some of the project articles.
+There are now 12 downloadable files with more on the way.
 But you must know the password to see the page and you must subscribe to receive the password.
 You can subscribe for free at the bottom of this page.

-The first annual Stingy Sailor DIY Project Contest was a ton of fun.
+The second annual Stingy Sailor DIY Project Contest was a ton of fun.
 It was great to see and share what you’ve been working on.
-The contest this year will begin soon so get your best projects finished and get ready to enter!
+The contest this year will begin soon so get your best projects finished and get ready to enter for a chance to win some great prizes!

 So which were your favorite projects?
-Here in classic Tonight Show style are the Top 10 DIY Projects of 2016!
+Here in classic Tonight Show style, I count down the top 10 DIY projects of 2017…

 Unless your teak brightwork is crumbling, you can restore it.